matthewyang204/dproc/README.md

 *When `SUBCMD1` is `math`:*
 - `lcm` get the LCM of a dataset
 - `gcd`, `gcf` get the GCD/GCF of a dataset
+- `prime` check whether each number in the dataset is prime

 Place your data, values separated by spaces, in the place of `{yourdata}`.